 It’s quick and easy to install WordPress with Fantastico when using it from your cPanel dashboard.
 This system takes a lot of the grunt work out of adding content management systems in general.
-Although many platforms have discontinued support for Fantastico in lieu of other systems like Softaculous, it is still in use across the Internet.
+Although many platforms have discontinued support for Fantastico in favor of other systems like Softaculous, it is still in use across the Internet.

 Fantastico is great for beginner users who don’t know a lot about setting up a website.
 It takes all of the work off your hands while installing everything you need for WordPress.
 All you need is a bit of information about your website, and the system will do the rest.